american citizen greatness

 What This Achieves

-Formally classifying foreign labor placement and international student enrollment under NAICS ends the statistical invisibility of these massive sectors and brings them into clear view for the first time.
+Formally classifying noncitizen labor placement and international noncitizen student enrollment under NAICS ends the statistical invisibility of these massive sectors and brings them into clear view for the first time.

 • Establishes a factual, government-recognized basis for oversight, regulation, and taxation.